 California Residents: We are doing business in California as Allianz Global Assistance Insurance Agency, License # 0B01400.
 California offers a toll-free consumer hotline at 1-800-927-4357.

 Insurance benefits underwritten by BCS Insurance Company (OH, Administrative Office: 2 Mid America Plaza, Suite 200, Oakbrook Terrace, IL 60181), rated “A-” (Excellent) by A.M.
 Best Co., under BCS Form No. 52.201 series or 52.401 series, or Jefferson Insurance Company (NY, Administrative Office: 9950 Mayland Drive, Richmond, VA 23233), rated “A+” (Superior) by A.M.
 Best Co., under Jefferson Form No. 101-C series or 101-P series, depending on your state of residence and plan chosen.
 Plans only available to U.S. residents and may not be available in all jurisdictions.
 Allianz Global Assistance and Allianz Travel Insurance are marks of AGA Service Company dba Allianz Global Assistance or its affiliates.
 Allianz Travel Insurance products are distributed by Allianz Global Assistance, the licensed producer and administrator of these plans and an affiliate of Jefferson Insurance Company.
 The insured shall not receive any special benefit or advantage due to the affiliation between AGA Service Company and Jefferson Insurance Company.
+Plans include insurance benefits and assistance services.
 Any Non-Insurance Assistance services purchased are provided through AGA Service Company.
 Except as expressly provided under your plan, you are responsible for charges you incur from third parties.
-Contact AGA Service Company at 800-284-8300 or 9950 Mayland Drive, Richmond, VA 23233 or email@example.com.
+Contact AGA Service Company at 800-284-8300 or 9950 Mayland Drive, Richmond, VA 23233 or firstname.lastname@example.org.

 Alabama, Maryland, New Mexico, Ohio: Any person who knowingly or with intent to defraud an insurer presents a false or fraudulent claim for payment of a loss or knowingly includes false information in an application for insurance, is guilty of a crime and may be subject to criminal penalties and fines.